Dental Study Tour and Cruise in Thailand and Laos

 About the tour

 Journey from Bangkok into the mountainous north of Thailand before embarking on a cruise through the languid lands of the Mekong into Laos.
-Visit destinations that provide a rich experience for the visitor, with ancient and complex histories, exquisite art and culture, natural beauty and some of the finest cuisine in the world.
+Visit destinations that provide a rich experience for the visitor, with ancient and complex histories, exquisite art and culture, natural beauty and some of the world's finest cuisine.

-Cruise on the gorgeously appointed luxury riverboat, Heritage Line ‘Anouvong’, through Laos.
-The elegant decor of this vessel reflects the art and style of the lands it travels through, making this an extremely comfortable and stylish way to experience the Mekong.
+Cruise on the lovely boutique riverboat, Mekong Pearl, through Laos.
+The elegant decor of this vessel reflects the lands it travels through, making this a comfortable and stylish way to experience the Mekong.

 Perhaps the greatest treasure of the region, however, is its people with their warmth, culture and welcoming smiles.
 Learn about the culture, history and contemporary society of this area through meetings and specialist visits throughout the tour and cruise.